Records & Information Management (RIM)

 Wintergreen Records Room, #142

-Records & Information Management (RIM) is responsible for safeguarding the University's official records and informational assets--both paper and electronic--by guiding the management, access, retention, storage, protection, and disposition of those assets.
+The Department of Records & Information Management (RIM) is responsible for safeguarding the University's official records and informational assets--both paper and electronic--by guiding the management, access, retention, storage, protection, and disposition of those assets.

-The mission of Records and Information Management is to develop, implement, and manage a university-wide, comprehensive, integrated, systematic Records and Information Management Program designed to comply with the State of Connecticut's Office of the Public Records Administrator's Records Management Policies and Procedures; to safeguard the University's official records and informational assets--both paper and electronic--by guiding the management, access, retention, storage, protection, and disposition of those assets; and to provide consultative and operational assistance to all divisions and departments concerning their records management, retention, disposition, and secure information management practices.
+The Department of Records and Information Management's mission is to develop, implement, and manage a university-wide, comprehensive, integrated, systematic Records and Information Management Program designed to comply with the State of Connecticut's Office of the Public Records Administrator's Records Management Policies and Procedures; to safeguard the University's official records and informational assets--both paper and electronic--by guiding the management, access, retention, storage, protection, and disposition of those assets; and to provide consultative and operational assistance to all divisions and departments concerning their records management, retention, disposition, and secure information management practices.

 CODE OF ETHICS